akka/akka-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

 ## Health Checks

-Akka management HTTP includes [health check routes](https://developer.lightbend.com/docs/akka-management/current/healthchecks.html) that will expose liveness and readiness health checks on `/alive` and `/ready` respectively.
+Akka management HTTP includes @ref[health check routes](../healthchecks.md) that will expose liveness and readiness health checks on `/alive` and `/ready` respectively.

 In Kubernetes, if an application is live, it means it is running - it hasn't crashed.
 But it may not necessarily be ready to serve requests, for example, it might not yet have managed to connect to a database, or, in our case, it may not have formed a cluster yet.